bpucker/MybMonday/README.md

 </a>

 As transcriptional regulators of entire biosnythesis pathways, MYBs are promising targets of breeding projects.
 The deactivation of a specific MYB and be used to shut down a pathway leading to undesired products.
-Additionally, the contruction of genetically modified plants, e.g. overexpressing certains MYBs, is an option to improve the crop quality by up-regulating desired pathways.
+Additionally, the contruction of genetically modified plants, e.g. overexpressing certain MYBs, is an option to improve the crop quality by up-regulating desired pathways.

 ### (5) MYB associated with sweet cherry colour ###